-- observe one full learning lab taught by each of your two partners - as Observer, objectively records class experience and completes the Worksheet - after you host an Observer, prepare your own reflection by completing the Worksheet - share feedback and reflections with partners
+- observe one full learning lab (ideally the same one) taught by each of your two partners - as Observer, objectively record class experience and complete the Worksheet - after you host an Observer, prepare your own reflection by completing the Worksheet - share feedback and reflections with partners

-Week Activity Task 5-6 Initial Meeting Make arrangements for class visits.
-6-7 LL Visit 1 Visit each of your partner's LL's once.
+Week Activity Task 6-7 Initial Meeting Make arrangements for class visits.
+7-8 LL Visit 1 Visit each of your partner's LL's once.
 As the Observer, LL Visit 2 carefully observe and record the events of the class.
 Send a copy of your written feedback prepared from your recorded observations to your partners by Friday that week.
 When your LL is being observed, prepare a written reflection on your independent view of how the session went.
-7-8 Reflection Reflect on these reports along with your own self-reflections as you prepare for your Final Meeting.
+8-9 Reflection and final Reflect on these reports along with your own self-reflections meeting as you prepare for your Final Meeting.
 Share your personal observations with your partners.
-8-9 Written Report Your final report is due the following Tuesday in class
+9-10 Written Report Your final report is due the following Tuesday in class